 At this point, it isn’t helpful to compare CBT versus CBD.
 We don’t know enough about CBT yet.
 But here is a brief breakdown of CBT CBD similarities and differences.

 - CBD and CBT may both weaken the psychoactive effects of THC

 - CBT can prevent CBD vape oil from crystalizing

 The Future of Minor Cannabinoids

-Like many minor cannabinoids, research has been limited due to cannabis prohibition.
-With the 2018 Farm bill removing hemp from Schedule 1 status and many states legalizing recreational marijuana, the doors will be open for the scientific community to be able to freely study many parts of the cannabis plant that are currently unknown.
-Much of the current attention is going towards CBD and THC as they are so abundant in cannabis, but as our knowledge of how these compounds interact with our body expands, focus will turn towards the other 120 minor cannabinoids we know very little about.
+Much of the current scientific and consumer attention is aimed at CBD and THC as they are so abundant in cannabis, but as our knowledge of how these compounds interact with our body expands, focus will turn towards the other 120 minor cannabinoids we know very little about.